Cereal

 Cereal particle testing standards are published by ISO.
 These documents include the determination of alveograph properties of dough, determination of hidden insect infestation, and determination of impurities of animal origin.
 These standards are necessary if your business manufactures cereal products and can protect the health and safety of your customers.

-This part of ISO 6639 specifies five rapid methods for estimating the degree of, or detecting the presence of, hidden insect infestation in a sample. of a cereal or pulse.
-The method is primarily intended for testing whole grains.
-It is not applicable for testing finely ground grain products, as there is a risk that particles of material will be sucked up with air samples; or grain products with moisture contents greater than 15 % (m/m), because of the risk of carbon dioxide produced by the products themselves and by micro-organisms interfering with the results.
-In addition, the method is not applicable to the rapid testing of grain products on to which carbon dioxide has already been adsorbed in large quantities, for example grain stored in a confined atmosphere or when there are clear external indications of heavy infestation.
-The method can be used for coarsely milled or kibbled grain products, provided that they have been sieved before testing to remove fine particles and loose insects.
-The method does not permit the presence of dead adults, pupae, larvae or eggs to be detected.
-The method is applicable to any dry grain prone to internal insect infestation, particularly wheat, sorghum, rice and similar sized grains.
-Large grains, such as maize, have to be partially broken (kibbled) before they can be tested.
-This treatment of large grains can cause some insects to be lost or fragmented, thus rendering the interpretation of results unreliable.
-Numbers of eggs and young larvae may be underestimated, but, in this respect, the method is no less efficient than any other.
-The method is suitable for detecting hidden infestation in most cereals and pulses but only on a qualitative basis.
-The method is suitable for detecting living insect adults and larvae feeding inside grains.
+1.1 This document specifies four rapid methods for estimating the degree of, or detecting the presence of, hidden insect infestation with sampling (see Clauses 4 to 6) or without sampling (on-site probing, see Clause 7) in a cereal or pulse lot.
+NOTE The characteristics leading to the choice of rapid method are summarized in ISO 6639-1:2025, Table 1.
+1.2 The method by determination of carbon dioxide production (see Clause 4) is applicable to testing whole grains.
+It does not apply to testing: a) finely ground grain products, as there is a risk that particles of material will be sucked up with air samples; or b) grain products with moisture contents greater than a mass fraction of 15 %, because of the risk of carbon dioxide produced by the products themselves and by microorganisms interfering with the results.
+In addition, the method does not apply to the rapid testing of grain products onto which carbon dioxide has already been adsorbed in large quantities (e.g. grain stored in a confined atmosphere, when there are clear external indications of heavy infestation).
+The method is applicable to coarsely milled or kibbled grain products, provided that they have been sieved before testing to remove fine particles and loose insects.
+The method does not permit the presence of dead adults.
+1.3 The whole grain flotation method (see Clause 5) is applicable to detecting hidden infestation in most cereals and pulses but only on a qualitative basis.
+1.4 The acoustic method operating on a grain sample (see Clause 6) is applicable to detecting living (and active) insects (larvae and adults before their emergence from a kernel) inside grains in a sample.
 It does not permit dead adults and larvae or living eggs and pupae (non-feeding stages) to be detected.
-The method is suitable for detecting living and dead larvae and adults within grains.
-Insects which have been recently killed (for example by fumigation) may be difficult to distinguish from those still living.
+1.5 The on-site assessment acoustic method (see Clause 7) is applicable to detecting adult insects and larvae feeding on the grain inside without taking samples.
+It does not apply to detecting inactive stages (eggs, nymph and moulting).

 BS ISO 11050:2020